 If your best offer was rejected: You can make an offer to be in the backup position.
 This means that you’ll be the next buyer in line should the first buyer walk away from their contract.

-We can also include a right-to-refuse clause which protects you from being bound to purchase the property, while still being the seller’s first option when the current deal falls through.
+We can also include a right-to-refuse clause that protects you from being bound to purchase the property, while still being the seller’s first option when the current deal falls through.

 If the rejection happened even with your best possible offer, it may be time to discuss further options.
 Yes, that house could’ve been your dream home, but in a tight market, there are a lot of things beyond our control.
 We know the best thing we can do is work together to strategize so that you can be in a more competitive position for the next house you’ll be gunning for.
 We’ll be there every step of the way to help you win.